Eivind Tangen

-Eivind Tangen (born 4 May 1993) is a Norwegian handball player for Skjern Håndbold and the Norwegian national team.
+Eivind Tangen (born 4 May 1993) is a retired Norwegian handball player, who last played for Skjern Håndbold and formerly the Norwegian national team.

 He participated at the 2011 World Men's Handball Championship.

+In April 2025 he announced his retirement after the 2024/25 season.

 Personal life

 He is in relationship with fellow handballer, Stine Skogrand.
-They have one child together.
+They have two children together.